| Previous | Contents | Index |

 conversions is controlled by the CHARSET-CONVERSION

 mapping table.
-The CHARSET-CONVERSION
+The CHARSET-CONVERSION mapping table is

 discussed in Section 6.1.